briananstett/k8-presentation/README.md

 ## Prerequisites
 ---
 ### Setup for the Docker workshop
-In order to complete the Docker workshop you need Docker and Nodejs installed.
-If you have a [GCP](http://cloud.google.com/) account you can run the following command in the GCP Cloud Shell
+In order to complete the Docker workshop you will need Docker and Nodejs installed.
+You can install these things manually or if you have a [GCP](http://cloud.google.com/) account, you can run the following command in the GCP Cloud Shell to provision

 * cloud.google.com > sign into your account > open your "Cloud Shell" by clicking the "Activate Cloud Shell" button in the upper right of the console. > RUn the following command.
 ![](https://cloud.google.com/shell/docs/images/start-cloud-shell-session.gif)